Welcome to the 47th Annual Midwestern Conference on

 Purpose:

-Designed for primary care providers and allied health professionals, this in person interactive program will focus on Geriatric Arthritis.
+Designed for primary care providers and allied health professionals, this in person interactive program will focus on Geriatric Mental Health.

 Educational Objectives: